tikv/rfcs/text/0113-keyspace-level-gc.md

       After supporting keyspace level GC, if props.min_ts > global GC safe point and props.min_ts > all keyspace level GC safe point will return false.
    3. In the global GC, assert( safe_point > 0 ) when new compaction filter.
       After supporting keyspace level GC, the assert condition is whether global GC safe point > 0 or any keyspace level GC safe point has been initialized.

-5. Other non-GC logic that uses GC safe point does not currently have to support keyspace level GC.
-   1. check region consistency command:
-      1. It needs check GC safe point on followers to ensure that the data to be checked on the follower is not GC.
-      2. It doesn't support which keyspace with keyspace level GC enabled yet, if user request check consistency for the keyspace range, the user will get a "not supported" message.
-   2. GC safe point used in raftstore to trigger compaction when no valid split key can be found.
-      It was introduced in PR https://github.com/tikv/tikv/pull/15284
-      1. It just uses GC safe point to determine when to trigger compaction.
-         The main PR of the Keyspace level GC will not fit this logic.
-         It will be considered for submitting another PR for support after the keyspace level GC core PR is merged.